 - They can create and map another normal top-level window, which will get decorated and managed as normal by the window manager.
-See the discussion of window groups that follows. - If the window will be visible for a relatively short time and deserves a somewhat lighter treatment, they can set the WM_TRANSIENT_FOR property.
+See the discussion of window groups that follows. - If the window will be visible for a relatively short time and deserves a somewhat lighter treatment, they can set the WM\TRANSIENT\FOR property.
 They can expect less decoration but can set all the normal window manager properties on the window.
 An example would be a dialog box. - If the window will be visible for a very short time and should not be decorated at all, the client can set override-redirect on the window.
 In general, this should be done only if the pointer is grabbed while the window is mapped.
 The window manager will never interfere with these windows, which should be used with caution.
 An example of an appropriate use is a pop-up menu.

 The user will not be able to move, resize, restack, or transfer the input focus to override-redirect windows, since the window manager is not managing them.
 If it is necessary for a client to receive keystrokes on an override-redirect window, either the client must grab the keyboard or the client must have another top-level window that is not override-redirect and that has selected the Locally Active or Globally Active focus model.
-The client may set the focus to the override-redirect window when the other window receives a WM_TAKE_FOCUS message or one of the events listed in the section called "Input Focus" in the description of the Globally Active focus model.
+The client may set the focus to the override-redirect window when the other window receives a WM\TAKE\FOCUS message or one of the events listed in Input Focus in the description of the Globally Active focus model.

-Window managers are free to decide if WM_TRANSIENT_FOR windows should be iconified when the window they are transient for is.
-Clients displaying WM_TRANSIENT_FOR windows that have (or request to have) the window they are transient for iconified do not need to request that the same operation be performed on the WM_TRANSIENT_FOR window; the window manager will change its state if that is the policy it wishes to enforce.
+Window managers are free to decide if WM\TRANSIENT\FOR windows should be iconified when the window they are transient for is.
+Clients displaying WM\TRANSIENT\FOR windows that have (or request to have) the window they are transient for iconified do not need to request that the same operation be performed on the WM\TRANSIENT\FOR window; the window manager will change its state if that is the policy it wishes to enforce.